The AI Race

 Mechanistic interpretability, which tries to reverse-engineer AIs to understand how they work, which can then be used to advance and race even faster.

 Scalable oversight, which is another term for whack-a-mole approaches where the current issues are incrementally “fixed” by training them away.
 This incentivizes obscuring issues rather than resolving them.
-This approach instead helps Anthropic build chatbots, providing a steady revenue stream.
+It also helps Anthropic build chatbots, providing a steady revenue stream.

 Evaluations, which test LLMs for dangerous capabilities.
 But Anthropic ultimately decides what is cause for slowdown, and their commitments are voluntary.